 A greenhouse extends the growing season to such an extent that all year round cultivation becomes a possibility and, if you aren't quite ready for that, sowing can be brought forward by weeks and yields increased substantially.

-Key to the growing process is light and heat, both will be very adequately supplied by a greenhouse that has excellent light transmission and, when natural warmth is in short supply, can be insulated and heated.
+Key to the growing process is light and heat, both will be very adequately supplied by a greenhouse that has excellent light transmission and, when natural warmth is in short supply, the greenhouse can be insulated and heated.

 Layout and Heating